vannguyengd/gooddata-ui/docs/18_dashboard_plugins_api.md

 The KPI customization API contains the `withCustomProvider()` and `withCustomDecorator()` methods that behave the same way the [insight widget methods](18_dashboard_plugins_api.md#customize-rendering-of-insights) do.

-### Custom widgets
+### Customize widgets

 With custom widgets, you can enrich dashboards with arbitrary content.
 For example, your dashboard can use a built-in insight and widget renderers and then use the custom widgets to add extra content such as images, additional text, or forms.

 Your must first register a custom widget type, which is declaration of the custom widget type.
 The declaration links the custom widget type name and the React component to use for rendering.

 Once you have registered the custom widget type, you can add any number of widgets of this type to your dashboard using the layout manipulation API.

 **NOTE:** The default plugin bootstrapped by the Plugin Development Toolkit defines a sample custom widget that you can try out right away.
-For a more involved example, see the [example of a Dashboard with a plugin](https://gdui-examples.herokuapp.com/dashboard/local-plugin) that shows how to register a custom widget type, connect it to the Dashboard filters and trigger a custom execution for the custom widget to show some data in it.
+For a more involved example, see the [example of a dashboard with a plugin](https://gdui-examples.herokuapp.com/dashboard/local-plugin) that shows how to register a custom widget type, connect it to the dashboard filters, and trigger custom execution for the custom widget to show some data in it.

-#### Register types of custom widget
+#### Register types of custom widgets

 Call the `customWidgets()` method on the customization API to get to the API through which you can register [custom widget types](https://sdk.gooddata.com/gooddata-ui-apidocs/docs/sdk-ui-dashboard.idashboardwidgetcustomizer.html).